Office of Residential Tenancies

-Amharic, Arabic, ASL, Azerbaijani, Burmese, Cantonese, Cree, Dene, Ewe, French, German, Gujarati, Hindi, Karen, Korean, Mandarin, Patois, Pidgin, Polish, Punjabi, Romanian, Russian, Spanish, Tagalog, Tamil, Turkish, Ukrainian, Urdu, Vietnamese and Yoruba.
+Amharic, Arabic, ASL, Azerbaijani, Burmese, Cantonese, Cree, Dene, Ewe, French, German, Gujarati, Hindi, Karen, Korean, Mandarin, Patois, Pidgin, Polish, Punjabi, Romanian, Russian, Spanish, Swahili, Tagalog, Tamil, Turkish, Ukrainian, Urdu, Vietnamese and Yoruba.

 The Office of Residential Tenancies (ORT) is an agency independent of government that provides information about the rights and responsibilities of landlords and tenants in Saskatchewan.
 When landlords and tenants cannot resolve disputes on their own, both have the right to ask the ORT to make rulings and settle the dispute.
 The ORT is independent, free from outside influence, and impartially decides applications without favour for either landlords or tenants.

 The Residential Tenancies Act, 2006, and The Residential Tenancies Regulations, 2007 balance the needs of tenants for safe, secure and habitable living accommodations and the needs of landlords to conduct a viable business and protect their property investment.

 The ORT has jurisdiction over most residential tenancies in Saskatchewan, and it may adjudicate matters up to $30,000.
 The ORT does NOT have jurisdiction over the following:

 - living accommodation that includes use for business purposes under a single agreement;

 - living accommodation in a hotel, motel, motor hotel, resort, lodge, tourist camp, cottage, cabin, trailer, tourist home, bed and breakfast, farm vacation home or hostel, if a tenant is there for less than six consecutive months;

 - living accommodations designated under The Provincial Authority Act;